modelscope/data-juicer/docs/operators/filter/video_nsfw_filter.md

 # video_nsfw_filter

-Filter to keep samples whose videos have low NSFW scores.
+Filter to keep samples whose videos have nsfw scores in a specified range.

 This operator uses a Hugging Face model to detect NSFW content in video frames.
 It keeps samples where the NSFW score is below a specified threshold.
 The operator supports two